-This raises many questions, and of course many are concerned about the security, as we can expect some tough battles and crashes when jibing at the mark.
+This raises many questions, and of course many are concerned about safety, as we can expect some tough battles and crashes when jibing at the mark.

 Here is an example of what could happen during a heat (Jimmy Thieme on fin, and the foiling world champion Nicolas Goyard on foil):